csula-students/beautiful-data-project-dream/syllabus.md

 **Objectives**

-The primary goal for Data Science class is to collect, store, analyze and visualize data for answering third level question (holy grail of the data science).
+The primary goal for Data Science class is to collect, store, analyze and visualize data for answering *the third order of knowledge*.

-Students will be required to perform various programming parts in order to accomplish the final course project for reporting finding.
+Students will perform programming parts throughout the quarter to finish the final course project.

 **Expectations**

-We expect students to have strong Java programming background as the course programming will be built around Java.
-And some Python programming is required through out the course for Machine Learning.
+We expect students to have strong Java programming background with some Python programming experience.

-Moreover, we expect students to spend large amount of time learning new tools and implementing the project parts outside of course schedule.
+Moreover, we expect students to spend large amount of time learning new tools and coding outside of course schedule.

 ## Logistic